Understanding the Generalization Benefit of Model Invariance from a Data Perspective: Data-driven Selection of Data Transformations

 \shortsection{Suitability measurement} To maximize the generalization benefit of model invariance on a dataset $\cS$, we measure the suitability of data transformations $\cG$ by the sample covering number induced by $\cG$ and favor the small ones.

 \shortsection{Advantages} One advantage of this suitability measurement is that it is model-training-free.
-It provides a-priori guidance depending only on the dataset and the data transformations, thus avoids expensive cross-validations and fuels the exploration of new types of data transformations.
-Another advantage is that it applies to any types of data transformations (including the continuous and non-invertible ones) and provides a uniform benchmark.
+It provides a-priori guidance depending only on the dataset and the data transformations, thus avoiding expensive cross-validations and fueling the exploration of new types of data transformations.
+Another advantage is that it applies to any type of data transformation (including continuous and non-invertible ones) and provides a uniform benchmark.

 \shortsection{Limitations and empirical mitigation} Being model-agnostic also poses two limitations to the suitability measurement.
 One limitation is that this suitability measurement, while capturing invariant models' reduced generalization gap, ignores their potentially increased empirical error.
-Note that certain data transformations on a dataset may drastically increase invariant models' empirical error and overturn the benefit of reduced generalization gap.
+Note that certain data transformations on a dataset may drastically increase invariant models' empirical error and overturn the benefit of a reduced generalization gap.
 To mitigate this limitation, we consider two necessary conditions for maintaining low empirical error.
 First, the data transformations should preserve the underlying ground-truth labeling.
 We may use domain knowledge to meet this condition.
 Second, the model class should be rich enough to contain a low-error invariant hypothesis.
-In our experiment, neural networks which are invariant and achieve low training error suffice this condition.
+In our experiment, neural networks which are invariant and achieve low training error suffices this condition.

-Another limitation is that this suitability measurement ignores models' potential Lipschitz constant change after enforcing the invariance.
-Theorem~\ref{thm:lipschitz} suggests that the generalization benefit enjoyed by invariant models depends on models' Lipschitz constant and can be overturned if enforcing invariance leads to significantly larger Lipschitz constant.
+Another limitation is that this suitability measurement ignores the models' potential Lipschitz constant change after enforcing the invariance.
+Theorem~\ref{thm:lipschitz} suggests that the generalization benefit enjoyed by invariant models depends on models' Lipschitz constant and can be overturned if enforcing invariance leads to a significantly larger Lipschitz constant.
 To mitigate this limitation, we use the fact that we are doing classification tasks and use the label information to heuristically offset the Lipschitz constant increase.
 We use the minimum inter-class distance change after applying data transformations to capture the Lipschitz constant change and use it to normalize the sample covering number for better data transformation selections (see Appendix \ref{app:norm_scn}).